rust-lang/book/nostarch/chapter08.md

 In many other languages, accessing individual characters in a string by referencing them by index is a valid and common operation.
-In Rust, however, if we try to access parts of a `String` using indexing syntax, we'll get an error.
+In Rust, however, if we try to access parts of a `String` using indexing syntax, we’ll get an error.
 That is, this code:

 ```rust,ignore